The unique blend of French and British influence can be seen all around in the island’s eclectic capital of St Helier.

 When it comes to the Channel Islands, nowhere is more well-known than Jersey.
 The largest island in the archipelago, Jersey is famous for its quaint towns, stunning beaches and rugged cliffs.
 This British dependency island is closer to France than it is the UK at a distance of just 14 miles from the French coast of Normandy and with its close proximity to French territory, Jersey offers a fine blend of British and French influence that creates a truly unique culture.
 Jersey is an unbeatable holiday destination, one that is particularly popular with those who love the outdoors and the island’s relaxed vibe is all part of Jersey’s appeal.
 There are 12 distinct Jersey locations.

-The 12 Jersey Locations
+Best of Jersey Locations

 The heart of Jersey lies in St Helier, a cosmopolitan harbour town that is one of the island’s twelve parishes and the capital of Jersey.
 With a population of just over 37,000, St Helier is home to one third of Jersey’s population and with so much on offer, it’s easy to see why.
 Not only does the town offer fantastic shopping and incredible fine dining, St Helier is also home to a buzzing nightlife scene.
 St Helier has an eclectic mixture of evening venues offering everything from relaxing country pubs and welcoming hangouts to chic cocktail bars and vibrant nightclubs.
 St Helier has a thriving music and club scene with jazz a particular favourite on the island.
 In the summer months, Jersey plays host to a number of festivals with many taking place in and around St Helier.